aimukhin/minfft/machdep/sse3-double/docs/README.md

 ## Test environment
-The test program and machine, and the versions of compiler and FFTW are the same as for the master branch.
+The test program and machine, and the versions of compiler and FFTW are the same as for the machine-independent code.
 FFTW is configured with `CFLAGS="-msse3 -Ofast" ./configure --enable-sse2`.

 ## Conformance
 The assembly-language code uses AT&T syntax and follows the SystemV AMD64 ABI calling conventions.
-C and Fortran sources conform to the C99 and Fortran 2003 standards.

 ## License
 MIT.